 - Notifications: Shows relevant information that each user should review, such as the availability of new versions, updated features, or planned/unplanned system maintenance.

-- Function Tabs: Extract, Recipes, Grab Links, Grab Emails, Batch, Settings, Account.
+- Function Tabs: Start, Recipe Editor, Recipe Archive, Batch, Settings, Account.

 - Simplified Interface: Shows or hides certain options (recommended for more advanced users).